-Silicon Valley's Political Fixer Is Reinventing Himself As A Trump Whisperer

-Silicon Valley’s Political Fixer Is Reinventing Himself As A Trump Whisperer
+A Silicon Valley Political Fixer Is Reinventing Himself As A Trump Whisperer

 A former aide to New York bigshots Chuck Schumer and Michael Bloomberg is now advising his tech clients on how to deal with the most powerful New Yorker of them all.